 If your selection wins, your total wins will include both the stake amount and the odds you had been given.
 One advantage of fixed-odds betting is that you know exactly how much money you can win before you make your bets.

-Twinspires AZ horse betting
+Twinspires horse betting

 This horse betting app has a rich history in the US.
 And now you can also use your phone to view the latest horse races, the odds for each horse, and then fill up your bet slip through their app.